 Fail2Ban works with both, but the actions you configure will differ.

-Getting this wrong means bans won’t actually happen.
+Get this wrong and bans won’t actually happen.

 Installing Fail2Ban on Debian/Ubuntu LXC